qsnjason/qsnjsclient/README.md

 		}
 	});

-QSN Client caches and will return the latest 300 log entries in an array object.
+The Client caches and will return the latest 300 log entries in an array object.

 	console.log(qsn.getLogs());